jensen/typr/README.md

 ![image](https://user-images.githubusercontent.com/14803/143401906-de59d765-4adc-4bff-9ee0-e490f5dc530a.png)

 The user can idle until they press space or click the start button.
-This action sends the the `START` event to the state machine causing a transition to the `started` state.
+This action sends the `START` event to the state machine causing a transition to the `started` state.
 On entry to the `started` state the context will be updated with the current time as `timeStarted`.

 As the user types it will keep track of their input by sending an `INPUT` event as the input string grows.
 The `INPUT` event is the most complicated one in the machine.